-The link between alcohol and complexion isn’t just short lived though, as when you regularly drink large quantities, spider veins appear at your skin’s surface.
-These unsightly veins are not just limited to your nose and cheeks with alcohol; face spider veins are joined by those on your chest, stomach, arms and hands.
-While alcohol can directly cause these skin changes, if you are drinking to the extent where you have suffered liver damage, this can also contribute to the appearance of extra veins.
-As your veins are more prone to damage with alcohol abuse, they become leaky, which can also cause your face and other areas of your skin to appear swollen.
+Additionally, when someone regularly drinks large quantities of alcohol, spider veins (or what some think is a rash from drinking too much) can appear on the surface of their skin.
+While alcohol can directly cause an alcoholic rash, if you have liver damage because of drinking, this can also contribute to the appearance of extra veins.
+As your veins are more prone to damage with alcohol abuse, they become leaky, which can also cause your face and other areas of your skin to look swollen.

 Alcohol and Dry Skin

 Dry skin is a common problem and although things like sun exposure, cold winds, and low-fat diets can dry out your skin, your choice of beverage can also strip your skin of moisture.
 People with high intakes of caffeine and alcohol are more prone to dry skin, but a regular coffee habit has less impact than drinking heavily.
 Alcohol has a greater diuretic effect, which can lead to dehydration.
 When you’re dehydrated less water is available to moisturize your skin, leading to skin that is rough, flaky, itchy and is more prone to sensitivity.
 Moderating your alcohol intake by alternating alcoholic beverages with water can help to prevent dehydration, which also means you’re less likely to feel the effects of drinking the next day.

 Alcohol and Skin Aging